-In June 2013, we established an at the market offering facility (the "ATM Facility") with Ascendiant Capital Markets, LLC (the "Manager") via an At the Market Offering Agreement (the "ATM Agreement").
+In January 2013, we filed an S-3 Shelf.
+The S-3 Shelf was declared effective in February 2013.
+Under the S-3 Shelf, in June 2013, we established an at the market offering facility (the "ATM Facility") with Ascendiant Capital Markets, LLC (the "Manager") via an At the Market Offering Agreement (the "ATM Agreement").
 Under the ATM Agreement, we offered and sold shares of our common stock from time to time through the Manager, acting as sales agent, in ordinary brokerage transactions at prevailing market prices.
 Under the ATM Facility, we issued 3,306,334 shares of our common stock at an average price to the public of \$3.02 per share.
 Net proceeds from the ATM Facility were approximately \$9,698,000 during fiscal 2014.